A Contextual Bandit Bake-off: Discussion and Takeaways

 \paragraph{Limitations of the study.} Our study is primarily concerned with prediction performance, while real world applications often additionally consider the value of counterfactual evaluation for offline policy evaluation.

 A key limitation of our study is that it is concerned with stationary datasets.
 Many real-world contextual bandit applications involve nonstationary datasources.
 This limitation is simply due to the nature of readily available public datasets.
 The lack of public CB datasets as well as challenges in counterfactual evaluation of CB algorithms make a more realistic study challenging, but we hope that an emergence of platforms~\citep{agarwal2016multiworld,jamieson2015next} to easily deploy CB algorithms will enable studies with real CB datasets in the future.
+Furthermore, our setup does not cover some other difficulties which may often arise in practical CB systems, such as delayed/batched rewards, varying action sets, or heuristics for selecting subsets of actions in cases where the total number of actions is prohibitively large; an extension of our empirical study to such settings could also prove beneficial for practitioners.

 {A\arabic{section}}